dijorajsenroy/dsa-python/README.md

 3. Array and Matrix Problems
 4. String Manipulation Problems

-# Instructions for contribution:
+# Content and Contribution:

-The files are all in .py files, all codes are python implementations in form of fucntions.
+The files are all in .py files, all codes are python implementations in form of functions.
 To describe what the function does please add a docstring above it, briefly describing the implementation of the algorithm.
+If the algorithm is taken from a particular source, like Hackerrank or Leetcode, mention that as well.

-(A)
+(A) Math and Bits
-For common math, bit manipulation problems add code with docstring in the respective file in Math and Bits/..
-For populare named algorithms add the code in Useful-Named-Algorithms.py
+For popular named algorithms add the code in Useful-Named-Algorithms.py For Bit Maniplation problems add the code in Bit_Manipulation.py For general math problems add the code in Math_Problems.py

-(B)
+(B) Recursion
 For recursion problems there are three files for easy, intermediate and classic problems.
 Add the code accordingly

-(C)
+(C) Arrays and Matrices
-For Arrays and Matrices, There are files for basic array manipulation, intermediate problems, etc.
+For introductory problems on 1D array add the code to Array_Basic_Problems.py For intermediate problems on 1D array add the code to Array_Intermediate_Problems.py For Matrix algorithms add the code to Matrix_Problems.py For popular CP problems add the code to Important_Problems_1.py

+(D) Strings
+(E) Searching and Sorting
+(F) Hashing Techniques